suvojeet-sengupta/Advisor-Desk/README.md

     flutter run
     ```

-## 📸 Screenshots

-*(Placeholder: Add screenshots or a GIF of the app's key screens here to give users a visual overview.)*

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)